TheLinuxEnthusiast/ecomm-aws-bluegreen/README.md

 ### Project TODOs

-1. Parameterize ECR repository names and S3 buckets names for better project flexibility.
-2. Add Route 53 DNS configuration.
+1. Add Route 53 DNS configuration.
 ALB DNS name is used.
-3. Add configuration for SSL cert for HTTPS, port 80/http is currently used.
+2. Add configuration for SSL cert for HTTPS, port 80/http is currently used.

 <br>